“If only I could stop getting in my own way......."

-Maybe this is why most of us are at a loss to know what to do about the feeling that we are sabotaging ourselves
+Maybe this is why most golfers are at a loss to know what to do about the feeling that they are sabotaging themselves

-We ponder for a moment and then head back down to the driving range or putting green.
+They might ponder for a moment, then head back down to the driving range or putting green.

 The purpose of this online learning program is to help the golfer who has realised that beating balls, buying new equipment and watching endless YouTube instruction videos might not be the way forward.